-Step Description Step 6: Perform MPLS VPN Service Discovery (optional) Start MPLS VPN Service Discovery.
-See Step 6: Perform MPLS VPN Service Discovery (Optional), page 4-54.
-This step is required for the Cisco IP Solution Center MPLS VPN Management application, Note This step is not required for the Cisco IP Solution Center L2VPN Management application or the Cisco IP Solution Center MPLS Diagnostics Expert application.
+Step Description Step 6: Perform MPLS VPN Service Discovery Start MPLS VPN Service Discovery.
+See Step 6: Perform MPLS VPN Service Discovery (Optional), page 4-57. (optional) This step is required for the Cisco IP Solution Center MPLS VPN Management application, Note This step is not required for the Cisco IP Solution Center L2VPN Management application or the Cisco IP Solution Center MPLS Diagnostics Expert application.
 Step 7: Perform L2VPN Service Discovery (optional) Start L2VPN Service Discovery.
-See Step 7: Perform L2VPN (Metro Ethernet) Service Discovery (Optional), page 4-63.
+See Step 7: Perform L2VPN (Metro Ethernet) Service Discovery (Optional), page 4-66.
 This step is required for the Cisco IP Solution Center L2VPN Management application.
 Note This step is not required for the Cisco IP Solution Center MPLS VPN Management application or the Cisco IP Solution Center MPLS Diagnostics Expert application.
 Step 8: Commit Discovered Devices and Services to ISC Repository Commit the discovered devices and services to the ISC repository.
 Prior to this step, discovery workflow stores the discovered devices and services in a temporary repository, which gets committed to ISC only at the last step of discovery workflow.
 Step 9: Create and Run a Collect Config Task for Discovered Devices From the ISC Start Page, choose Monitoring > Task Manager .
 Select the Collect Config task and select all of the devices discovered in the Device Discovery step; then submit the task.
-See Step 9: Create and Run a Collect Config Task for the Discovered Devices, page 4-76.
-Step 10: View and Edit Services View the services that have been created and modify them as required See Step 10: View and Edit Services, page 4-76.
+See Step 9: Create and Run a Collect Config Task for the Discovered Devices, page 4-79.
+Step 10: View and Edit Services The discovered services will be in Pending state and you need to do a config audit to move them to Deployed state.
+See Step 10: View and Edit Services, page 4-79.